 For details of how attachments are synchronized, see Mapping attachments.

 Mapping field values when the number of values differ in each endpoint

-If you have a different number of values for the field in each endpoint, select unidirectional mapping for the extra values, as only one value can be synchronized back to the original endpoint.
+If you have a different number of values for the field in each endpoint, make sure each value is mapped to a value in the other endpoint.